 Desjardins Financial Security

 Desjardins offers a large range of financial and insurance services in Canada.
-Their major focus areas are life and health insurance and wealth management services for individuals, and property and casualty insurance.
+Their major focus areas are life and health insurance and wealth management services for individuals, and property and casualty coverage (home insurance).
 They also offer business services including point-of-sale payments and cash management.
-Desjardins Insurance operates through a network of financial advisors concentrated in Quebec and Ontario, but has a presence across Canada.
+Desjardins Insurance operates through a network of financial advisors concentrated in Quebec and Ontario but has a presence across Canada.

 Industrial Alliance Life Insurance

 iA Financial Group is one of the largest insurance and wealth management groups in Canada; they also have operations in the United States.
-They were founded in 1892, and offer both individual and group benefits products.
-They also deal in property management and real estate, offering spaces for lease in major cities across Canada. iA Insurance offers life, vehicle, and travel insurance for individuals.
-They offer savings and investment plans including registered plans and securities.
+It was founded in 1892 and offers both individual and group benefits products.
+They are more than an insurance company, as they also deal in property management and real estate, offering spaces for lease in major cities across Canada. iA Insurance offers life coverage, car insurance, and travel insurance for individuals.
+They also offer savings and investment plans including registered plans and securities.

 Read our full iA Term Life Insurance Review.

 RBC Insurance is the insurance operating entity of Royal Bank of Canada, which is one of North America’s leading diversified financial services companies.
-RBC Insurance offers a wide range of life, health, home, auto, travel, wealth, and reinsurance advice and solutions, as well as creditor and business insurance services to individual, business, and group clients.
-RBC offers individuals the additional option of RBC Private Insurance, a comprehensive risk protection package designed on an individual basis.
+RBC Insurance offers life and health insurance, home insurance, car insurance and travel coverage, as well as a wide range of wealth and reinsurance advice and solutions.
+They also offer creditor and business insurance services to individual, business, and group clients.
+RBC offers the additional option of RBC Private Insurance, a comprehensive risk protection package designed on an individual basis.

 Read our full RBC Term Life Insurance Review.

-Wawanesa Mutual, founded in 1896 with executive offices in Winnipeg, is the parent company of Wawanesa Insurance, which distributes life insurance products and services throughout Canada.
-Wawanesa also offers automobile, farm, home and commercial business coverage.
+Wawanesa Mutual was founded in 1896 with executive offices in Winnipeg.
+It is the parent company of Wawanesa Insurance, which distributes life insurance policies and services throughout Canada.
+Wawanesa also offers automobile, farm, and home insurance as well as commercial business coverage.
 Wawanesa operates Wawanesa General, which offers P&C insurance in California and Oregon.